AC Oulu: Castrén Stadium: 2002–2010

 Initially after the formation, AC Oulu played its home matches at the city-owned Castrén Stadium in Välivainio, Oulu until 2010.
 Castrén has a maximum capacity of 4,000 people.
 The club set their attendance record of 4,717 on 21 October 2006 in a decisive Ykkönen match against Atlantis, which resulted in a 2–0 victory and secured AC Oulu's promotion to Veikkausliiga for the first time.

-Raatti Stadium: 2011–present
+Raatti Stadium: 2011–2026

 For the 2011 Ykkönen season, AC Oulu moved to Raatti Stadium, located in Koskikeskus area of Oulu, near the city centre.
 The city-owned track and field stadium has a capacity of 4,392.

-The club's new home ground is set to be opened in the summer 2026 in Heinäpää.
-Currently an unnamed Heinäpää football stadium has a project name of OTC Stadion.
+AC Oulu played its last match at Raatti on 31 August 2026.

+Heinäpää Stadium: 2026–present

+As of September 2026, AC Oulu moved to the newly-built Heinäpää Football Stadium, located in Nuottasaari district in Oulu.
+The stadium has a capacity of 5,080.
+AC Oulu playd its first match at the stadium on 12 September 2026.

 Winter arenas

 For the 2020–21 off-season, the construction for the club's own air-supported indoor arena, sponsor name Garam Masala Areena, was completed.
 During the winter months, the club trains at the Garam Masala Areena, and plays the official Finnish League Cup matches at the nearby-located Heinäpää football arena, an indoor arena owned by the city of Oulu, with the capacity of 630.